-Public facilities include potable water, wastewater, reclaimed water, solid waste, drainage, and natural groundwater aquifer recharge.
-Pursuant to the requirement of 163.177(6)(f), F.S., this section provides an inventory and analysis of the existing potable water, sanitary sewer, reclaimed water, solid waste, and drainage facilities and services within the City of Winter Park (City) as well as its water and sewer utility service areas that extend into unincorporated Orange County.
+Public facilities include potable water, wastewater, solid waste, drainage, and natural groundwater aquifer recharge.
+Pursuant to the requirement of 163.177(6)(f), F.S., and 9J-5.011, F.A.C., this section provides an inventory and analysis of the existing potable water, sanitary sewer, solid waste, and drainage facilities and services within the City of Winter Park (City) as well as its water and sewer utility service areas that extend into unincorporated Orange County.

-Methodology In general, the methodology for this element includes analysis of the baseline operating capabilities of existing facilities and mapping of existing service area boundaries.
+Methodology.
+In general, the methodology for this element includes analysis of the baseline operating capabilities of existing facilities and mapping of existing service area boundaries.
 Current demand and design capacity as well as the existing level of service at which each facility was operating was also identified.
 After the baseline information was analyzed, projections of future needs were made based on projected population growth and current planned improvements for each of these facilities.
-Each sub-element in this element contains unique background information related to individual public facilities and services and includes projections which are developed separately for each public facility.
+Each subelement in this element contains unique background information related to individual public facilities and services and includes projections which are developed separately for each public facility.

-Much of the data for this element was obtained from a 2004 Winter Park Bond Issue Engineering Report for its water and wastewater utility services.
-This was used as the primary resource for water and wastewater facilities information and data.
-Other sources for information include the City of Winter Park's SJRWMD Consumptive Use Permit No. 7624, Florida Department of Environmental Protection (Orlando office), Orange County, the City of Orlando, the City of Altamonte Springs, and WastePro® USA.
+In 2004, the City completed an engineering report for its water and wastewater utility services.
+The Winter Park Bond Issue Engineering Report was used as the primary resource for water and wastewater facilities information and data.
+Other sources for information include the City of Winter Park's application to renew SJRWMD Consumptive Use Permit No. 7624, Florida Department of Environmental Protection (Orlando Office), Orange County, the City of Orlando, and Waste Management, Incorporated, of Orlando.